clarako/assignment_5_1/README.md

 ### Lowest Acceptance Rates

 On the other hand, the lowest acceptance rates are much more spread out across categories.
+For the lowest acceptance rates, there are 16 values across 11 categories.
 The following scenarios and characteristics result in the lowest acceptance rates:
 - occupation
   - Life Physical Social Science